rishavmngo/dirf/README.md

 # Welcome to dirf
 ## what is dirf
-- Dirf is simple command line utility to make multiple recursive directory and files inside them
+- Dirf is simple command line utility to make multiple,nested, recursive directory and files inside them

 `$ dirf a/b+c/d+e`
 - Here d and e are files and rest are directories.